mwelzl/oppd/draft-welzl-panrg-oppd.md

 ### Header options

-A proxy could use insert a newly defined TCP option or a UDP option
+A proxy could insert a newly defined TCP option or UDP option
 {{?I-D.ietf-tsvwg-udp-options}} in a returning packet (e.g., an ACK) to answer back to the endpoint that originally announced its proxy support.
 This approach does not require the proxy to send an additional packet.